-Santa Ana, California is no different than the rest of the nation in its battle against the opioid epidemic.
-However, while much of our country is worried about the abuse of prescription opioids, Santa Ana, along with the rest of Orange County, is seeing a spike in heroin use.
+Santa Ana, California is no different than the rest of the nation in its battle against the Opioid epidemic.
+However, while much of our country is worried about the abuse of prescription Opioids, Santa Ana, along with the rest of Orange County, is seeing a spike in Heroin use.
 Given the dangers that come with shared needles, many states have implemented needle exchanges to help those addicted stay healthy and stop the spread of diseases.
-With contention over the validity of these exchanges, however, infighting among residents makes it hard to find the right form of treatment.

 In 2016, the volunteer-run Orange County Needle Exchange Program opened.
 As is typical for needle exchanges, it provided clean, fresh syringes for people to use, while properly disposing of their used, infected needles.
 Many studies have shown that not only does this help with the spread of diseases, but it actually promotes people entering treatment.